 Hector Lopez is paying a high price for using his union as a private slush fund.
 And it’s doubtful that too many members are feeling too badly.
 On November 21, Lopez, former president of Metal Polishers Local 8A-28A, an affiliate of the International Union of Painters and Allied Trades (IUPAT), was sentenced in Brooklyn, N.Y. federal court to four years in prison for masterminding mail and wire fraud schemes and for filing false tax returns.
 He also was ordered by U.S. District Judge Allyne Ross to pay $800,371 in restitution to the Queens union and forfeit another $371,517 to the government.
 Lopez, who was arrested and indicted in September 2012 following a joint U.S. Department of Labor-Internal Revenue Service probe, had pleaded guilty last April.

-On October 29, Jacob Barkemeyer, former chairman and treasurer of Brotherhood of Railroad Signalmen Local Lodge 172, was indicted in U.S. District Court for the District of New Mexico for embezzling $8,131 in funds from the Las Lunas, N.M.-based union.
-The indictment follows an investigation by the Labor Department’s Office of Labor-Management Standards.… Read More ➡
+On December 18, Simiel Campbell, former president of Transport Workers Union Local 2014, was indicted in U.S. District Court for the Northern District of Illinois on one count of embezzling $19,433 in funds from the Chicago union.
+The indictment follows an investigation by the U.S. Labor Department’s Office of Labor-Management Standards.… Read More ➡